Edith Eger: After the war

 Edith and Magda recovered in American field hospitals and returned to Kassa where they found their sister Klara.
 Their parents and Edith's fiancé Eric did not survive Auschwitz.
-She married Béla (Albert) Éger, whom she met in the hospital.
-He was also a Jewish survivor who had joined the partisans during the war.
-In 1949, after threats from the communists, they fled together with their daughter Marianne to Texas, United States.
-There she suffered from her war trauma and survivor guilt, and did not want to talk about the war with her three children.
+When she was 19, she met and subsequently married Bela (Albert) Eger who had survived the war as a Jewish resistance fighter in the Slovak region.
+Their plan to settle in Czechoslovakia failed when Béla, whose wealthy family owned a food business, was jailed by the communists.
+Edith secured his freedom by bribing a guard with a diamond ring.
+The couple briefly considered moving to Israel, but fearing more violence, they emigrated to the United States with their daughter Marianne and settled in Baltimore.
+Not being able to speak English, while living in Baltimore Eger could only find work in an underwear factory.
+Seeking greater opportunity, the family moved to Texas where Bela found employment as an accountant.
+While Eger suffered from her war trauma and survivor guilt she did not talk about the war with her three children.

-Eger befriended Viktor Frankl, went into therapy, and received her PhD in Clinical Psychology from the University of Texas at El Paso in 1978.
-She also received her license to practise as a psychologist.
-She opened a therapy clinic in La Jolla, California and was appointed to the faculty at the University of California, San Diego.
+Eger befriended Viktor Frankl, went into therapy, and received her PhD in clinical psychology from the University of Texas at El Paso in 1978.
+She also received her license to practice as a psychologist.
+She opened a therapy clinic in La Jolla, California, and was appointed to the faculty at the University of California, San Diego.

 In 1990, Eger returned to Auschwitz to face her repressed emotions.
-At the urging of Philip Zimbardo, she published her experiences in her first book The Choice in 2017.
+At the urging of Philip Zimbardo, she published her experiences in her first book ' in 2017.

-In her work as a psychologist, Eger helps her clients to free themselves from their own thoughts, and helps them to ultimately choose freedom.
+In her work as a psychologist, Eger helped her clients to free themselves from their own thoughts, and helped them to ultimately choose freedom.
 The Choice became a New York Times and Sunday Times bestseller.
-In her second book The Gift (2020) she encourages the reader to change the thoughts that, according to Eger, imprison us and the destructive behaviors that would hinder us.
-What happens to us in life is not the most important thing in the end, she says.
-Rather, the most important thing is what we do with our lives.
+In her second book The Gift (2020) she encourages the reader to change the thoughts that, according to Eger, "imprison us and the destructive behaviors that would hinder us.
+What happens to us in life is not the most important thing in the end. ...
+Rather, the most important thing is what we do with our lives."

-Eger has appeared on CNN and the Oprah Winfrey Show.
+Eger appeared on CNN and The Oprah Winfrey Show.

-Family

-The Eger family had two more children after moving to the United States.
-Their daughter Marianne is married to Robert Engle, Nobel laureate in economics.
-Béla Eger died in 1993.
+Personal life and death

+Eger died in San Diego on April 27, 2026, at the age of 98.
+Bela Eger preceded her in death in 1993.

+At the time of her death, Edith Eger was survived by her daughter Marianne Engle, a clinical psychologist married to Robert Engle, Nobel laureate in economics; Audrey Thompson, an executive coach; son John, a retired businessman; five grandchildren and ten great grandchildren.